Skip to main content Skip to footer

 Contact your local network operator by calling 105.
 You can also visit www.powercut105.com for more information and to find out who your local network operator is.

-Call us on 0333 320 4555 if you don't seem to have gas coming to your property, but you don't smell a gas leak.
+Call us on 0333 320 4555 if you don't seem to have gas coming to your property but don't smell a gas leak.

 If you can smell gas or think there's a gas leak